|SCIENTIFIC DISCIPLINARY SECTOR||L-FIL-LET/09|

 The course aims to give to the students these competences:

-2 - the ability to contextualize the development of romance literatures in medieval socioeconomical landscape.
+2 – the ability to contextualize medieval works in the socioeconomical landscape in which they are written.

 Frontal classes with multimedia support